mrSiefen/htmlTutorials/README.md

   <summary>
     Website Creation Parts 1-8
   </summary>
   Learn how to create a small business website with a Commision based webstore for apparel, a custom store for everything else.
-The techniques used in this tutorial set were used to make the [https://www.mrsiefensrobotemporium.com](https://www.mrsiefensrobotemporium.com) website. [#](Click here) to find out more about this series!
+The techniques used in this tutorial set were used to make the <a href="https://www.mrsiefensrobotemporium.com">https://www.mrsiefensrobotemporium.com</a> website. [#](Click here) to find out more about this series!
 </details>
 <details>
   <summary>